-For behavioral health services, please call 1-833-470-0578.
-We recommend you contact us as soon as possibly but within 3 business days for any covered health care services for which preauthorization is required.
+For behavioral health services, please call1-833-470-0578 We recommend you to contact us at as soon as possible but within 3 business days for any covered health care services for which preauthorization is required.
 Services for which preauthorization is required are noted in the Summary of Medical and Prescription Drug Benefits chart in Chapter 1.

 For pediatric dental services, please call our partner Delta Dental 1-800-843-3582.
-Services for which prior authorization is required are noted in the Summary of Pediatric Dental Benefits chart in Chapter 1, section 4.
+Services for which prior authorization is required are noted in the Summary Pediatric Dental Benefitschart in Chapter 1, section 4.